BatuhanGumus/Machine-Learning-Digit-Recognition/README.md

 # GuessDigitNN

-An object oriented Neural Network to guess digits
+A machine learning project to guess digits drawn on a 28x28 picture.

-I am getting into Neural Networks and this is a simple project for me to try stuff.
-Currently the project uses a sigmoid fuction as its activation function and back-propagation to learn.
+Using the classic data set MNIST from https://www.kaggle.com/c/digit-recognizer/overview.
+I wrote a neural network library from scratch and used Backpropagation to teach the ai.